mranon0007/SuggestionApp/readme.md

-# Intech Test
+# Intech Test (by Yousuf Khan yusufkhanjee@gmail.com)
 This is a simple system to autocomplete words and sentences.

 The App can be used throught the SuggestionApp python class, WebSocket API or a web based front-end app.

 SQLite database was used for storage purpose.

 # Installation